WARNING: This article includes references to suicide that some readers may find upsetting. Reader discretion is advised.

 She said her son was “in this condition because he was abused by Paul David Ryan when he was relieving at Ararat for a few months for Father Brendan Davey”.

-In his late teens, Peter told a psychologist that he had been abused by a priest but didn’t say who.
-It was clear that his life had been badly damaged — he lived a transient life, he was unable to work and the suicide attempts were becoming more frequent.
+In his late teens, Peter told a psychologist that a priest had abused him but didn’t say who.
+It was clear that his life had been badly damaged — he lived a transient life, he was unable to work, and suicide attempts were becoming more frequent.